-- Return all textbooks and checked-out materials and equipment; - Complete any make-up work assigned; - Pay any unpaid balance for student fees, if any; and - Sign a release of student records.
+- Return all textbooks and checked-out materials and equipment;

+- Complete any make-up work assigned;

+- Sign a release of student records.

 In all cases, withdrawal forms must be appropriately completed and signed before withdrawal is complete.

 Involuntary Withdrawal

 PTAA may initiate withdrawal of a student under the age of 19 for non-attendance if: